Chapter 7: Fells Point

 “I could smell it,” Leticia said.
 “The gasoline.
 Before the fire.
 I smelled gasoline in the stairwell two nights before and I told the super and he said it was probably the boiler and I believed him because what else was I going to do?
 Move?
 Where?”

 Maren’s hand was on the bed rail.
 She hadn’t put it there.
 Her body had.
 The gasoline in the stairwell two nights before — that was preparation, not accident.
-That was Ostrowski walking the building, learning it, as he’d learned every building for thirty-one years.
+And Leticia had tried to stop it.
+Had knocked on doors and made phone calls and pushed the machinery that was supposed to protect her.

 The door opened wider.
 A woman in her fifties came in carrying Miguel on her hip — twenty-six pounds, Maren knew the weight exactly, had carried it in her chest while the building came apart.
 He had dark curls and a pacifier and a Spider-Man shirt that was too big for him.
 He looked at his mother and reached.